hcoles/pitest-site/pages/faq.markdown

 Note that PIT is a bytecode mutator - it does not compile your code but instead modifies the byte code in memory.
 Your code must be on the classpath - PIT only requires the location of your source code in order to generate a human readable report.

+## My tests normally run green but PIT says the suite isn't green

+Most comonly this is because either :-

+* PIT is picking up tests that are not included/are excluded in the normal test config
+* Some test rely on an environment variable or other property set in the test config, but not set in the pitest config
+* The tests have a hidden order dependency that is not revealed during the normal test run

+If you are using an unusual or custom JUnit runner this can also sometimes causes problems.
+To make things fast PIT does some tricksy stuff to split your tests into small independent units.
+This works well with most JUnit runners but if you encounter one where it doesn't please post to the user group.

 ## Will PIT work with my mocking framework?